brainstormforce/header-footer-elementor/readme.txt

 = 1.0.11 =
 - Load the CSS for footer early in page to avoid slow rendering of CSS.
+- Change the schema.org links to be https.
 - Fix: Added correct schema markup for footer.

 = 1.0.10 =